uPortal-Attic/uportal-home/docs/apereo-incubation.md

 #### e.
 Website: current and with instructions for installation, configuration

-Both AngularJS-portal and uw-frame use GitHub Pages to generate documentation websites, including installation and configuration instructions.
+Both uPortal-home and uPortal-app-framework use GitHub Pages to generate documentation websites, including installation and configuration instructions.
 Documentation of the uPortal integration specifically is weak.

 Next actions: